rantools/blender_vscode/README.md

+# How to use this?
+Download it as zip or clone it somewhere on your pc.
+Open this directory in vscode and press F5 to build and launch this extension.
+It will open a new vscode instance where you can develop your addons.
 # What's new in this fork?
 ## Important!
 When launching any legacy addons that you want to convert to extensions make sure you remove any spaces or dashes from the directory name(underscores are fine) else it won't work.